 Frequently asked questions

 A workforce management system refers to software that helps a business run an efficient team of engaged employees, while staying on the right side of employment laws.
 With a top workforce management system, managers can create rosters in minutes, record exact staff work hours for perfect payroll, and give employees the tools they need to manage their work lives.

 When we talk about workforce management tools, we’re referring to a range of features that sit within the Swiss Army knife of a workforce management system.
 This starts with fundamentals like demand planning, employee rostering, and accurate time tracking for spot on timesheets and payroll.
 But it goes far beyond that.

 A complete workforce management solution like Deputy helps employees swap shifts when something comes up, stay on top of their work tasks, and communicate effectively with the rest of the team.
 It also gives them the tools to manage their own availability and leave without the back and forth with management.

 - How does your workforce management system adapt to change?

 Deputy is constantly evolving with the times to help businesses stay efficient, manage legal compliance, and keep their employees happy.
 How?
 We listen.
 We’re always gathering feedback from businesses, employees, and regulators to build new functions and meet changing needs.
 It’s what we do.

 Workforce planning is all about putting the right employees in the right place, at the right time, to achieve your current and future goals.

-Workforce planning starts with forecasting labor demand, i.e. how many employees you’ll need to serve customers, what qualifications they should have, and when you need them.
+Workforce planning starts with forecasting labour demand, i.e. how many employees you’ll need to serve customers, what qualifications they should have, and when you need them.
 It involves identifying your current workforce’s ability to meet that demand, as well as any gaps that need to be filled through effective hiring and employee training.

 - What are the benefits of workforce planning?